nikhilsukhdev/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
-This project explores some previously unexplored insights pertaining to movies on Netflix.
+This project explores some insights on Netflix data.

-### Introduction
+### About the data
-This repository holds an EDA project, analyzing Netflix data.
-The dataset has 7789 records.
-However, we did encounter a significant proportion of missing data which had to be dropped to ennsure sanctity of the EDA process.
-After dropping missing data, the final dataset has 4809 rows.
+The dataset used for analysis is an open-sourced dataset, available for free download.
+The dataset has been included in this repositiry.

-### The EDA process is a 4 step approach, namely:
+### A 4 step data analysis pipeline has been :
 **1. Exploring the data**
 <br>
 **2. Data Wrangling, which includes data cleaning tasks**
 <br>
-**3. Extracting Insights**
+**3. Extracting Insights (Exploratory Data Analysis)**
 <br>
-**4. Visualization**
+**4. Visualization through Tableau**

 ### The repo contanis the following items:
 **1. Dataset**